ZeidLab/EzQuery/README.md

 > All **Table Models** must inherit from `EzQueryTable<T>`.

-> If column is a nullable type and you are going to set null value to it
+> If column is a null-able type and you are going to set null value to it
-> , you should use a nullable type in your model.
+> , you should use a null-able type in your model.
-> In above example, **BirthDay** is a nullable type and you can pass NULL to it
+> In above example, **BirthDay** is a null-able type and you can pass NULL to it
 > using insert or update command.
 For more informations you should take a look at
 > [Supported Component Model Data Annotations][SupportedAnotations].